Coby Karl, Head Coach

 Heather Mau, Head Athletic Trainer

-Heather Mau enters her second season as head athletic trainer for the South Bay Lakers.
+Heather Mau enters her third season as head athletic trainer for the South Bay Lakers.

 In her role, Mau will be in charge of monitoring the health of the team and is responsible for injury prevention and treatment of all players.
 She most recently worked at Cal State Northridge, where she provided services for up to five varsity sports.
 A graduate of Adelphi University, Mau holds a B.S. in Exercise Science and a Masters in Athletic Training from California Baptist University